What Zebra Mussels Can Tell Us About Errors In Coronavirus Tests

 People can be sent to isolation for weeks with a positive test result.
 Hospitals risk running short-staffed if too many workers test positive.
 People who are diagnosed with COVID-19 in a hospital may not be allowed to return to nursing homes or other senior living situations.

-As for Cohen's original concern about asymptomatic carriers, he still believes false-positives could be a big part of that.
+As for Cohen's original concern about asymptomatic carriers, he still believes false positives could be a big part of that.
 Unfortunately, the studies to date have not tracked patients carefully, so it's not possible to say just how big a role false results could be playing.

-Cohen is concerned that researchers aren't taking potential false-positives in PCR tests seriously enough.
-"As near as we can tell, the medical establishment and public health authorities and researchers ... appear to be assuming that the false positive rate in in the PCR based test is zero, or at least so low that we can ignore it," he says.
+Cohen is concerned that researchers aren't taking potential false positives in PCR tests seriously enough.
+"As near as we can tell, the medical establishment and public health authorities and researchers ... appear to be assuming that the false-positive rate in in the PCR based test is zero, or at least so low that we can ignore it," he says.

 He is particularly concerned about research that seeks to track the progress of the epidemic.
 In areas where the disease is rare, there will be few truly positive results in apparently healthy people.
-If a PCR test has a 2% error rate in area where only 1% of the people are actually infected, Cohen notes, most of the positive results will be false positives.
+If a PCR test has a 2% error rate in an area where only 1% of the people are actually infected, Cohen notes, most of the positive results will be false positives.

 That's the lesson from his attempt to track invasive mussels.